 The Contemporary Reference State (2) transitions to the Invaded State (4) when aggressive perennial grasses or noxious weeds displace native species.
-The most common concerns are crested wheatgrass and introduced bluegrasses, which are widespread invasive species in the Northern Great Plains (Henderson and Naeth, 2005; Toledo et al., 2014).
-The precise triggers of this transition are not clear, but data suggest that exclusion of grazing and fire may be a contributing factor in some cases (DeKeyser et al., 2013).
+The most common concern is crested wheatgrass, which is a widespread invasive species in the Northern Great Plains (Henderson and Naeth, 2005).
+The precise triggers of this transition are not clear, but data suggest that invasion from adjacent seedings is a major contributing factor (Heidinga and Wilson, 2002).
 In addition, other rangeland health attributes, such as reproductive capacity of native grasses and soil quality, have been substantially altered.